What is Influence and Participation?

 At Mind, people with lived experience of mental health problems are at the centre of everything we do.
 This toolkit has been created to support others who are also looking to do this.

 Mind recognises that people's experiences take many different forms.
 Therefore, as we plan, develop and implement our work, it's important we actively develop and promote opportunities for people to use their experiences and skills to influence our work.

 We do this through lots of methods, including surveys, discussion groups, working groups and more.
 We listen to, understand and act on the views of a wide range of people.

 Watch this animation for more information about influence and participation.

 "When I joined Time To Change I was unemployed, bored, lonely, depressed.
 I'm now married, I have just completed a clinical psychology degree, I've helped run an event, I've trained volunteers, I've given speeches next to important people.
 There is no end to the benefits I've had from this experience...no end."

-Principles of good involvement as defined by 4PI – Involvement for Influence (March 2015):
+Principles of good involvement, as defined by 4PI National Standards, are:

 These principles are the basis of all good quality involvement work.

 You can find out more about the framework by visiting NSUN’s website.